 There was one time, when I was much younger than now, a punk got in my face and said something disrespectful to me.
 I laid him out, you know?
 I was having a bad day.
 My asthma acting up, my woman acting up.
 I hit him so hard his mother felt it, I know.
 And my colleague, he says to me, you should not do this.
 You’re supposed to be firm, physical maybe, but not violent.
 The kid was on the ground, people stepping over him.
 His nose was bleeding down his shirt.
 No one helped him.
 What could I do?

 When I first came here I thought this is where I want to stay forever.
 The lights, you know?
 The people.
 The women.
 Not as much anymore.
-This is not so great of a city.
-You see the trash everywhere?
-You see drunk people pissing anywhere.
+This is not so great of a thing.
+You see the trash everywhere, you see drunk people pissing anywhere.
 The Reeperbahn has history, yes.
 But look around you.
-There is nothing but drugs, drunk, debauchery that makes people blush.
+There is nothing but drunken college students and tourists now.
 This is what people come here for?
 History matters only during the daytime.
 When I sleep.

-But there are times, when night covers the dirty streets and the lights come on one by one with a neon glow down the street, that it still looks like a dream.
+But there are still times, at night, and the neon lights come on one by one, that it still looks like a dream.
 Something like the dreams I had as a kid in the country.
 I’m from a small town, Abenburg, near Nuremburg.
 I grew up with the sounds of the woods and the sounds of birds and cows in the field.

 But I can’t stay.
 I won’t survive if I stay here, I know.
 It has gone too far.
 How many kids I see, yelling and fighting and getting drunk and doing things I would not tell my children about.
 What pain do they feel that they need this every night?
 These kids, not even old enough to buy beer in America.
 What do they need to escape that they come here to disappear into sin, to wake up on a doorstep with no real memory?

 I will probably move to somewhere new.
 Perhaps Vienna.
-Mozart was what my mother listened to.
+Mozart was what my mother told me what great music.
 Then perhaps I would care more for what goes on during the daytime.

 One girl I knew, she was very sweet, was very lonely.
 Her son died in an accident.
 While she was sleeping with her boyfriend, the baby rolled over and suffocated under the blanket.
-Her boyfriend left her then.
-She was left alone, so she started to have men over at night.
-She decided she would get paid.
+Her boyfriend left her then and she never saw him again.
+She was left alone, so she started to have men over at night because she was so lonely.
+She decided she would get paid for this.

 Each story is different.
 Each woman is different.
 There is no way to say that they are all the same.

-I find these women to be more respectable than the bankers who take your money, or the lawyers who defend rapists, murderers.
+I find these women to be better than bankers who take your money, lawyers who defend rapists, murderers.
+I would kill them!
 You know?
 These women work, they put up with so much, they make their money.
 They make their way as everyone does.
-Someday, perhaps, the world will recognize this as just another job and not something that must exist only in shadows.
+Someday, perhaps, the world will recognize this.

-It’s changing, however.
+This is changing.
 Most of the old brothels, the old hotels are gone now.
 It’s for tourists now.
-People come here to party, to escape as I said before.
+People come here to party, to escape like I said before.
 It is not longer the world of pleasure it once was.
 It is no longer about these women and their beauty.